vapor/docs/2.0/docs/version/support.md

 When a new version of Vapor is released, the previous version will enter a maintenance phase which lasts for six months.
 During this phase, critical security issues and bugs will be fixed.
 No new features will be added.

+!!! note
+	Only the latest minor version will be maintained.

 ### Unstable

 The master branch is the latest development version of Vapor and is constantly changing.
 Before a new version of Vapor is released, there may be unstable alpha and beta phases in which you are welcome to test and provide feedback on the changes.